 7 Skin Stressors

 We’ve heard a million times to eat right, exercise, and start meditating to manage stress.
 But here are a few things stressing (read: aging) your body and skin that you might not have thought about.

-No surprise – the sun is not your skin’s friend.
-When the average person lived to age 40, sun was necessary for Vitamin D production and hormone balance.
-Now that we are living much, much longer, the effects of this detrimental radiation in the long-term have become much more evident and concerning.
+No surprise—the sun is not your skin’s friend.
+Back when the average person lived to age 40, the sun was necessary for vitamin D production and hormone balance.
+Now that we are living much, much longer, the detrimental effects of this radiation in the long term have become much more evident and concerning.

-Since our skin plays such a huge role in protecting our bodies from external toxins and infections, it is vital to protect your skin from chronic radiation damage that destroys this barrier and breaks down the supportive collagen and elastin in your skin.
-The result of chronic sun damage is dryness, discoloration, broken blood vessels, deep wrinkles, sagging, and increased risk of infection and cancer.
+Since our skin plays such a huge role in protecting our bodies from external toxins and infections, it is vital to protect it.
+Chronic radiation damage destroys this barrier and breaks down the supportive collagen and elastin that are part of the skin’s architecture.
+The result of sun damage is dryness, discoloration, broken blood vessels, deep wrinkles, sagging, and an increased risk of infection and cancer.